 Even before the Taliban takeover, converting from Islam to Christianity was extremely dangerous in Afghanistan, and sharing the gospel is even more so.
 But Yasaman is determined.
 “A fellow believer and his family came to visit, providing spiritual support and encouraging me to continue my husband’s work in God’s path,” she says.
 “I found solace in their support, and my faith grew stronger.
 I started sharing the gospel with others.

 Please keep praying for your brothers and sisters in Afghanistan.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

 Open Doors works through partners to strengthen Christians from Afghanistan.
 We cannot provide details about how we support them, as the situation is too dangerous.
 But we can say that our brothers and sisters desperately need our prayers.